 Being more than just a tutor

-Signing up for a peer mentor does not guarantee that a mentee will pass a class.
-As a mentor, the focus is not on teaching course material, but on fostering good study habits and learning techniques.
+Being matched with a peer mentor or attending study sessions led by group leaders does not guarantee that a mentee will pass a class.
+As a mentor or leader, the focus is not on teaching course material, but on fostering good study habits and learning techniques.
 The goal is to prepare mentees not only for their assigned classes, but for current and future challenges.
 By developing life skills, mentees become ready to be successful for their college careers and beyond.

-Part of the job of a peer mentor is to help mentees become enthusiastic about school and learning, and to help to develop a positive attitude toward challenges.
-Enthusiasm is infectious: a mentor must show enjoyment and a positive attitude while mentoring.
+Part of the job of a peer mentor or group leader is to help mentees become enthusiastic about school and learning, and to help to develop a positive attitude toward challenges.
+Enthusiasm is infectious: a mentor or leader must show enjoyment and a positive attitude while mentoring.
 That enthusiasm is likely to spread to the mentee.

 Leading by example

-Being a Mentoring for Success Program peer mentor is more than just helping out mentees: a mentor’s professional cultivation is also important.
-A peer mentor must be able to communicate politely and respectfully with supervisors and colleagues, maintain accurate documentation, and attend several staff meetings every semester.
-This program provides mentors with valuable experience working and behaving professionally, at times simulating real-life environments, in order to prepare them for their work environments after college.
+Being a Mentoring for Success Program peer mentor or group leader is more than just helping out mentees: a mentor’s or leader's professional cultivation is also important.
+A peer mentor or group leader must be able to communicate politely and respectfully with supervisors and colleagues, maintain accurate documentation, and attend several staff meetings every semester.
+This program provides mentors or leaders with valuable experience working and behaving professionally, at times simulating real-life environments, in order to prepare them for their work environments after college.

 Created by Katrina Snyder, peer mentor training and advising committee member, 2011-12.
 Last revised by Silmang Sene, peer mentor training and advising committee co-chair, in August 2016.